roettges/774/README.md

 Imported and used by siamese_simple_main.py select 1: Train BERT Siamese Network

 ### Selection 2: GPT4 Analysis
-Runs GPT-4 based analysis on the validation set, generating predictions or embeddings using the OpenAI API.
+Runs GPT-4 based analysis on the validation set, generating predictions based on a specific prompt asking about the question pair semantic similarity.
 How to run:
-Select 2 when prompted.
+1. Select option 2 when prompted in main.py
-The script will process the validation data in batches, save results, and print progress.
+2. The script will process each question pair through GPT-4o
-Note: Requires a valid OpenAI API key in your environment
+3. For each pair, GPT outputs a Y/N decision and confidence score (0-100)
+4. Results are saved with columns 'gpt_is_duplicate' and 'gpt_confidence_score'
+5. Processing happens with rate limiting to respect OpenAI's API limits

 #### gpt4.py
-Purpose: Contains functions for interacting with the OpenAI GPT-4 API (e.g., generating embeddings or analyses).
+Purpose: Contains functions for interacting with the OpenAI GPT-4 API, including:
-How to run:
+- `openai_api_call`: Makes individual API calls to GPT-4o with formatted prompts
+- `process_api_response`: Parses GPT responses into binary decisions and confidence scores
+- `gpt4_analysis`: Batch processes dataframes through GPT with rate limiting

+Implementation details:
+- Uses system message to enforce output format: "[Y|N] [confidence score]"
+- Handles errors and malformed responses gracefully
+- Implements rate limiting (300 requests/minute)
+- Logs progress every 200 rows

+Requirements:
-Imported and used by other scripts.
-Requires an OpenAI API key set in the environment variable OPENAI_API_KEY.
+- Valid OpenAI API key set as environment variable
+- openai Python package installed
+- Internet connection for API access

 ### Selection 3: Run miscDataReview.py
 Executes the ```miscDataReview.py``` script for exploratory data analysis or review.